 26. Please explain any particular and additional barriers to the reporting and prosecution of rape and to the accountability of perpetrators in your legal and social context not covered by the above.

-Barriers to Justice for Marginalised Communities: The general barriers to reporting and prosecution – in terms of stigma, distance, cost - are further exacerbated for those facing discrimination or exclusion due to ethnicity, disability, gender identity, statelessness or other status, There are particular challenges in place for the Rohingya community for example, These issues are not discussed in detail here, due to time constraints.
+Barriers to Justice for Marginalised Communities: The general barriers to reporting and prosecution – in terms of stigma, distance, cost (coupled with lack of awareness and access to information) - are further exacerbated for those facing discrimination or exclusion due to ethnicity, disability, gender identity, statelessness or other status, There are particular challenges in place for the Rohingya community for example, These issues are not discussed in detail here, due to time constraints.
 See for example, on some experience of women with disabilities seeking justice for rape : BLAST and Handicap International, Good Practice Report on Access to Justice for Persons with Disabilities in Bangladesh, (2015).

 Non-recording of complaints: There are concerns that rape complainants may be turned away when seeking to make complaints at police stations – which continue to arise despite the directions in the Naripokkho and others case discussed in the introduction above .